dodona-edu/programmeursleerling/chapters/21 operator overloading/00 introduction/description/description.en.md

-Inheritance allows you to create new classes based on existing ones, just by indicating the difference.
-It is an extremely powerful concept that allows for the creation of highly flexible, easily maintainable programs.
+Operator overloading is a powerful feature of object orientation that allows you to integrate your new classes into programs in a natural way.
+Operator overloading is always based on the definition of some special methods, that have the typical `__<name>__()` structure.